7 Circumstances Where Adoption is Always an Option

 Heather and her husband found themselves in a difficult position in life.
 They decided parenting was not an option and made the choice of adoption.

 “When I found out that I was pregnant with Luke in 2006, I knew I could not care for another child.
 I was alone, scared and very worried about what the future held for my unborn baby, my children and me,” Heather said.
 “My husband and I had made some bad decisions that affected our whole family.
 He was incarcerated at the time of the adoption, and I knew Luke was going to be better off with a different family.”

 5. Can You Give a Baby Up for Adoption if You’re Not a U.S. Citizen?

 Yes.
 Fear of deportation may have prevented you from considering adoption, or maybe you want your baby to be safe as a U.S. citizen.
 Whatever the reason, know that you can always choose adoption if you feel that’s what’s best, regardless of your citizenship status.

 You’ll never get in trouble for choosing adoption, even if you’re an undocumented immigrant or are here on a visa.
-You’ll be asked about your citizenship status by your social worker, but that information will never be revealed to immigration authorities.
+You’ll be asked about your citizenship status by your social worker, but that information will not be revealed to immigration authorities.
 That information is completely confidential.

 Most adoption professionals have translators on hand if needed, so you’ll always be informed about your choices.
 Contact an adoption professional to learn more about the process of placing your child for adoption when you’re not a U.S. citizen.